If more politicians knew poetry … I am convinced the world

 Hired by his alma mater in 1925, correspondence suggests that as early as 1928, Packard had begun to “clamor” for the creation of the first-ever “library of voices,” which would stand in equal stature to a library of books.
 As the Boston Sunday Post put it: “Harvard University, one of the most forward universities in the world, is breaking all precedent by establishing a library for the voice—the Harvard Vocarium” (Box UA III.50.8.121).

-Packard’s interest in creating a “vocarium” was at once political and poetical.
+Packard’s interest in creating a “vocarium” (a term he coined with the help of Latinist E. K. Rand) was at once political and poetical.

 In similar interviews, it is suggested that Packard was concerned by the rise and transmission of totalitarian ideologies via radio broadcasts in Europe.
 He was convinced that spoken-voice recordings—especially of poetry, theater, and classical and historical speeches— could educate not only Harvard students but the broader American public in the delivery of eloquent and persuasive speeches in support of democratic ideals and in the art of resonant, rhythmic speech .
 Packard believed that oratory was the key to defending democracy, and that the recitation of poetry could train students and citizens at large to become compelling and outspoken advocates on behalf of civil liberties.